Police Officer

 Im curious about something, I often see people pulled over by two police cars.
 Is it because they have a yellow or red card?
 Thus backup is needed?

-Asked by Aleria about 12 years ago
+Asked by Aleria over 12 years ago

 I don't understand the yellow card/red card reference.